Who Can Sign?

 Currently, the President has delegated to the following positions the authority to sign business contracts:

-- Vice President for Student Affairs, only in the extended absence of the VPBA, up to $1M
+- Provost and Sr. VP for Academic Affairs, only in the extended absence of the Sr. VPBA, up to $1M

 Academic Contracts, PO's and Other Signature Delegations